manoverboard/AndrewBoardman/_posts/2018-07-30-a-silly-post-about-cats-not.md

 But I really mean it.
 This blog will house thoughts and meditations on design and its correspondence with history, environment, consciousness and critical theory.
 I will write about the state of design, the direction of design education, the opportunities for design research, and the language of design thinking.

-The last regular blog I kept, and which lasted for about ten years, was under the domain deckchairs.net.
+The last regular blog I kept, and which lasted for about ten years, was under the domain [deckchairs.net](http://www.deckchairs.net/ "Deckchairs, nothing").
 “Deckchairs” was a nice metaphorical compliment to the design studio I run, Manoverboard, as well as a reference to the ongoing personal project of redeeming some of the anxiety with which I have been blessed.

 You’ve seen a deckchair, right?
 Deckchairs are long lounges of comfort that are often be arranged on a ship when everything is smooth sailing.
 But deckchairs are also objects of slipperiness and indeterminable motion when nothing is going as planned.

-Anyway, my deckchairs blog ended in 2012.
+Anyway, my Deckchairs blog ended in 2012.
 Steve Jobs passed away and I somehow lost the capacity to write regularly.
 And my last post was a goodbye to him.

 So, I have started writing again.
 Let me outline what you’re in for.
 Or what I’m in for.
 I’ll do this in two big steps: the purpose of this site more generally and then the goals for the blog itself.

 ### Why do I deserve my own site?

-I started and maintained an artist-focused/gallery website in the mid-1990s called The Site at Manoverboard.
+I started and maintained an artist-focused/gallery website in the mid-1990s called [The Site at Manoverboard](http://manoverboard.net/ "Visit this site (it's old)").
 It eventually featured a few dozen artists and writers as well as some of my own work.
 But I’ve never had a project site of my own — and I’ve been making art and writing on and off for nearly 30 years.

 In the biggest of pictures, this site sets out to do the following: